expressjs/cookie-session/README.md

 A string which will be used as single key if `keys` is not provided.

+##### encryptionKeys

+A list of keys used to derive the decryption key for the cookie.
+The encryption will use a passphrase derived from the first key and a random initialisation vector.

 ##### Cookie Options

 Other options are passed to `cookies.get()` and `cookies.set()` allowing you